dereklien218/react-kennel-club/README.md

 ## Navigation Structure:

-The navigation is intented to be easy to navigate and find what you’re looking for with minimal clicks.
+The navigation is intented to be easy to navigate and for the user to find what they're looking for with minimal clicks.
 It should be easy to find classes and register for them.
 The typical user flow is going from the homepage, to class descriptions and then registering for a class.
 For users looking for events, the flow goes from the homepage, to news and events and then either registering for the event or viewing the calendar.

 ## References:

+The original website is located at:\
 [https://www.fmkennelclub.com](https://www.fmkennelclub.com/)